All Saints Secondary School: Krimbati Program

 In January 2019, All Saints School carried out the Krimbati program.
 Krimbati comes from a Kwijau word for orangutan-like creatures.
 The aim of the programme was to spread awareness about the yaws disease which was common in some tropical countries.
 The school held a competition open to all students that had them forming groups of up to eight people to create a video on any subject, as long as the video had a moral lesson.
 Team "Peraturan Tigopulumpat" won the first place and a prize of RM100.

 Nearby landmarks

-All Saints School is located near some notable touristic, biological and athletic locations.
-Among them are the must-visit Kota Kinabalu City Mosque, located a six-minute walk away.

-Furthermore, the Kota Kinabalu Wetland Centre (KKWC), is a 24-hectare mangrove forest located a five-minute drive away.
-This site widely known for its conservation efforts, earning it a Ramsar title.

 Nearby Likas Stadium is usually used for sports training by students from All Saints School.
 It is also the venue for the school's annual Sports Day.